GoogleCloudPlatform/compute-image-tools/docs/daisy-passing-data.md

 The "Sources" field in your Daisy workflow can contain links to local files, or files in a Google Cloud Storage bucket using the URL scheme `gs://bucket-name/file-name`.
-Everything listed in Sources is copied to a special bucket created by Daisy.
+Everything listed in Sources is copied to a scratch bucket created by Daisy.
 Daisy sets the special metadata key `daisy-sources-path` to a `gs://` path to the Sources bucket.